Kucoin/kucoin-api-docs/source/localizable/index.html.md

 }
 ```

-Cancel a previously placed order.
+Request via this endpoint to cancel a single order previously placed.

-You will receive the request return once the system has received the cancellation request.
+You will receive cancelledOrderIds field once the system has received the cancellation request.
 The cancellation request will be processed by the matching engine in sequence.
-To know if the request is processed(successfully or not), you may check the order status or the update message from the pushes.
+To know if the request is processed    (successfully or not), you may check the order status or the update message from the pushes.

-### HTTP REQUEST ###
+### HTTP REQUEST
-**DELETE /api/v1/orders/\<order-id\>**
+**DELETE /api/v1/orders/{orderId}**

+### Example
+DELETE /api/v1/orders/5bd6e9286d99522a52e458de

+### API KEY PERMISSIONS
+This endpoint requires the **"Trade"** permission.

 ### Parameters ###
 Param | Type | Description
 --------- | ------- | -----------
-orderId | String | Order ID, unique identifier of an order, obtained via the [List orders](#list-orders).
+orderId | String | [Order ID](#list-orders), unique ID of the order.

 ###RESPONSE###
 Field | Description
 --------- | -------
-orderId | Order ID, unique identifier of an order.
+orderId | Unique ID of the cancelled order

-### API KEY PERMISSIONS ###
-This endpoint requires the **"Trade"** permission.

 <aside class="notice">The <b>order ID</b> is the server-assigned order id and not the passed clientOid.</aside>

 ### CANCEL REJECT ###
-If the order could not be canceled (was already filled or previously canceled, etc), then an error response will indicate the reason in the **message** field.
+If the order could not be canceled (already filled or previously canceled, etc), then an error response will indicate the reason in the **message** field.

 ## Cancel all orders